 Spring can still be busy although the crowds will be smaller than the peak months.
 This can be a great time to book a holiday, as the weather will usually be around 1 to 10 degrees in March and 10 to 21 degrees in May, and prices will generally be slightly cheaper than during the summer months.

-Spring and autumn are the best times to book flights to Philadelphia.
-Be aware, however, that Philadelphia is home to 300,000 students and 80 regional colleges and universities so plan your trip to avoid the fall arrival and spring exodus of all those students.
+Be aware, however, that Philadelphia is home to hordes of students and 80 regional colleges and universities so plan your trip to avoid the autumn arrival and spring exodus of all those students.

-Today, travellers on flights to Philadelphia gear up for a whirlwind history lesson.
-Sure, there’s the Liberty Bell, the signing of the Constitution and Independence Place, but if you look closely you’ll find that history runs deep within the Philadelphia limits.
-Pay close attention to Philadelphia hotels – look closely and you’ll see a combination of old Philadelphia combined with the new world.
+Today, travellers to Philadelphia gear up for a whirlwind history lesson.
+Sure, there’s the Liberty Bell, the signing of the Constitution and Independence Place, but if you look closely you’ll find that history runs deep within the city limits.
+Pay close attention to the hotels – look closely and you’ll see a combination of old Philadelphia combined with the new world.
 Philadelphia is packed full of cobblestone streets, grand halls and historic homes.

 Getting around Philadelphia

-A quick and easy way to get between your downtown hotel and the city centre is the Phlash, Philadelphia’s gas-engine trolley.
+A quick and easy way to get around the city centre is the Phlash, Philadelphia’s gas-engine trolley.
 It’s a convenient way to get to Independence Visitor Centre, Penn’s Landing and the Philadelphia Museum of Art.
 The trolley runs every day and can be boarded every 12 minutes at very affordable rates.
 It also provides direct connections to rail lines.

 Philadelphia insider information

 - National Park Service rangers invite you to the Edgar Allan Poe National Historic Site which commemorates Poe’s mysterious death on October 7, 1849.
 A series of special programs leading up to Halloween explore the famous author’s themes of madness, revenge, premature burial and death.